-The Watermaster Board will transmit this Resolution 2019-03, the 2018 Proposed Changes, and the referenced Attachments to the Court, and, in accordance with the requests by the parties thereto, the advice and counsel of the Pool Committees, and the Advisory Committee, Watermaster recommends that the Court approve the Proposed Changes, approve the amendments to the Overlying (Non-Agricultural) Pool Pooling Plan and further orders that Watermaster be directed to reset Safe Yield as provided on pages 15-18 of the Court's April 28, 2017 Order, and to proceed in accordance with the Court Approved Management Agreements as amended.
-The Watermaster Board directs Watermaster legal counsel to prepare and file a motion with the Court in support of the 2018 Proposed Changes in a manner consistent with this Resolution.
-2019-02 January 24, 2019 Authorizing Investment of Monies in the Local Agency Investment Fund Authorize the deposit and withdrawal of Chino Basin Watermaster monies in the Local Agency Investment Fund in the State Treasury in accordance with the provisions of Section 16429.1 of the Government code for the purpose of investment as stated therein, and verification by the State Treasurer's Office of all banking information provided in that record.
-The following Chino Basin Watermaster officers and designated employees or their successors in office/position shall be authorized to order the deposit or withdrawal of monies in the Local Agency Investment Fund: Board Chair, Board Vice-Chair, Board Secretary/Treasurer, General Manager/Secretary, Assistant General Manager, and Chief Financial Officer.
-2019-01 January 24, 2019 Establishing a Watermaster Investment Policy The authority to invest and reinvest funds of Watermaster is hereby delegated to the Watermaster General Manager (and his/her designees) subject to the provisions of said Investment Policy and the ongoing review and control of Watermaster and the Watermaster Advisory Committee.
+The Watermaster Board will transmit this Resolution 2019-03, the 2018 Propose Changes, and the referenced Attachments to the Court, and, in accordance with the requests by the parties thereto, the advice and counsel of the Pool Committees, are the Advisory Committee, Watermaster recommends that the Court approve the Proposed Changes, approve the amendments to the Overlying (Non-Agricultural) Pooloing Plan and further orders that Watermaster be directed to reset Safe Yield a provided on pages 15-18 of the Court's April 28, 2017 Order, and to proceed accordance with the Court Approved Management Agreements as amended.
+The Watermaster Board directs Watermaster legal counsel to prepare and file a motio with the Court in support of the 2018 Proposed Changes in a manner consistent withis Resolution.
+2019-02 January 24, 2019 Authorizing Investment of Monies in the Local Agency Investment Fund Authorize the deposit and withdrawal of Chino Basin Watermaster monies in the Loc Agency Investment Fund in the State Treasury in accordance with the provisions Section 16429.1 of the Government code for the purpose of investment as state therein, and verification by the State Treasurer's Office of all banking information provided in that record.
+The following Chino Basin Watermaster officers and designated employees or the successors in office/position shall be authorized to order the deposit or withdrawal monies in the Local Agency Investment Fund: Board Chair, Board Vice-Chair, Board Secretary/Treasurer, General Manager/Secretary, Assistant General Manager, an Chief Financial Officer.
+2019-01 January 24, 2019 Establishing a Watermaster Investment Policy The authority to invest and reinvest funds of Watermaster is hereby delegated to the Watermaster General Manager (and his/her designees) subject to the provisions said Investment Policy and the ongoing review and control of Watermaster and the Watermaster Advisory Committee.
 This resolution shall take effect from and after its date of adoption and Resolution 2018-01 is rescinded in its entirety.
-2018-05 November 15, 2018 Levying Administrative, Replenishment, and Special Project Assessments for Fiscal Year 2018-2019 The Chino Basin Watermaster levies the respective assessments for each pool effective November 15, 2018 as shown on Exhibit "A" attached hereto.
-That pursuant to the Restated Judgment, each party has thirty (30) days from the date of invoice to remit the amount of payment for assessments due.
-After that date, interest will accrue on that portion which was due as provided for in Section 55 (c) of the Restated Judgment.
-2018-04 September 27, 2018 Adoption of the 2018 Recharge Master Plan Update The 2018 RMPU is based on sound technical analysis and adequately updates the 2013 RMPU in light of changed economic, legislative, and hydrologic conditions within the State of California and in satisfaction of the Peace II Agreement and the Court's Orders.
-Based upon the 2018 RMPU, there exists sufficient recharge capacity to meet future replenishment obligations identified in the 2018 RMPU through 2050.
-If Basin Re-Operation were terminated prior to 2030, Watermaster would be able to increase its replenishment activity in order to maintain hydrologic balance within the Basin, in compliance with the Recharge Master Plan.
-Watermaster adopts the 2018 RMPU as the guidance document for the further development of the recharge facilities within the Basin.
-Pursuant to the Peace II Agreement Section 8.1, Watermaster and IEUA will update the Recharge Master Plan not less than once every five years.
-The Plan will next be updated no later than 2023.
+2018-05 November 15, 2018 Levying Administrative, Replenishment, and Special Project Assessments for Fiscal Year 2018-2019 The Chino Basin Watermaster levies the respective assessments for each por effective November 15, 2018 as shown on Exhibit "A" attached hereto.
+That pursuant to the Restated Judgment, each party has thirty (30) days from the dat of invoice to remit the amount of payment for assessments due.
+After that date, intere will accrue on that portion which was due as provided for in Section 55 (c) of the Restated Judgment.
+2018-04 September 27, 2018 Adoption of the 2018 Recharge Master Plan Update The 2018 RMPU is based on sound technical analysis and adequately updates th 2013 RMPU in light of changed economic, legislative, and hydrologic conditions with the State of California and in satisfaction of the Peace II Agreement and the Court Orders.
+Based upon the 2018 RMPU, there exists sufficient recharge capacity to meet futur replenishment obligations identified in the 2018 RMPU through 2050.
+If Basin R-Operation were terminated prior to 2030, Watermaster would be able to increase i replenishment activity in order to maintain hydrologic balance within the Basin, compliance with the Recharge Master Plan.
+Watermaster adopts the 2018 RMPU as the guidance document for the furthed evelopment of the recharge facilities within the Basin.
+Pursuant to the Peace II Agreement Section 8.1, Watermaster and IEUA will updat the Recharge Master Plan not less than once every five years.
+The Plan will next buodated no later than 2023.